 - Reduce the risk of dementia among older men (by walking three kilometres a day)

 - Help to maintain healthy bones (preventing osteoporosis) especially through a combination of running/walking and weight-bearing exercise.

 Important — if you are over 60 years of age, relatively unfit, or have existing health problems, talk with your GP before you commence new exercise plans and get their advice on an appropriate level of physical activity for you.
 If you feel any pain or discomfort you should stop exercising.

-A good exercise plan starts with the aim of incorporating some moderate intensity physical activity into most days of the week.
+A good exercise plan starts with the aim of incorporating some moderate-intensity physical activity into most days of the week.
 Some experts say you should start with a minimum of 30 minutes a day, but any regular daily increase in exercise is worthwhile.
-Plenty of activities qualify, including walking, housework, shopping or gardening.
+Plenty of activities qualify, including walking, housework, shopping, mowing the lawn and gardening.
 Once you have started, you can pick up the pace, increasing the intensity of your exercise and, with it, your overall fitness.